 "Autumn in Cottonwood Heights" Photography Contest

-An exhibit of photos will be held at the Whitmore Library from October 3, 2014 through October 30.
+An exhibit of photos was held at the Whitmore Library from October 3, 2014 through October 30.

 Drake Busath of Busath Photography will instruct attendees on composition and lighting.
 In addition, a little time will be spent on how to take pictures with an iPhone, since a growing number of people are taking pictures with smart phones.